OFSM Information Documents

-SDA have extensive experience in providing and managing systems involving the transferring and handling of large quantities of personal data, for example, the DfE’s Performance Tables and Key to Success (KtS) service.
-In addition to working on many projects and services for the DfE, SDA works for many other central government, local government and non-departmental public body organisations.
+We have extensive experience in providing and managing systems involving the transferring and handling of large quantities of personal data, for example, the DfE’s Performance Tables and Key to Success (KtS) service.
+In addition to working on many projects and services for the DfE, we work for many other central government, local government and non-departmental public body organisations.

-Only trained SDA staff with experience of handling personal data will be permitted to access the OFSM system.
-All SDA staff are cleared to Baseline Personnel Security Standard3 and will have Enhanced Disclosure and Barring Service (DBS)4 clearance.
-SDA expect any Local Authority (LA) user of the OFSM system to be at least cleared to the Baseline Personnel Security Standard.
+Only trained staff with experience of handling personal data will be permitted to access the OFSM system.
+All staff are cleared to Baseline Personnel Security Standard3 and will have Enhanced Disclosure and Barring Service (DBS)4 clearance.
+We expect any Local Authority (LA) user of the OFSM system to be at least cleared to the Baseline Personnel Security Standard.

 1For local authorities choosing to host the system on one of their own servers the responsibility for many aspects of compliance will, quite naturally, fall to them.

-2Currently detailed in ECS Connection Requirements v1-5 (Rel 2e).xls – a copy of which SDA and the local authority will need to complete.
+2Currently detailed in ECS Connection Requirements v1-5 (Rel 2e).xls – a copy of which we and the local authority will need to complete.

 4Formerly Criminal Record Bureau (CRB)